-I create user manuals, online help files, interactive software demos (screencasts) and tutorials for my clients, and I advise my clients on all aspects of user assistance and technical documentation.
+I create user manuals, online help files and screencasts (software videos) for my clients, and I advise my clients on all aspects of user assistance and technical documentation.

 I am based in Germany and write in both English and German (German native speaker).

 I have degrees in process engineering and in industrial engineering.
 However, already during my time at university I worked as a programmer and information developer for a publishing house.
 Since my graduation in 1995, I’ve been working completely as a technical writer with a focus on software user assistance.
 In 2004, I became self-employed.

 I frequently share my expertise with colleagues via my books, articles and conference presentations (see ).